Sevier County License Hearing Guide

 Hardship/Restricted License in Tennessee

-- IID Requirement: Depending on the circumstances of your DUI arrest and the terms of your restricted license, you may be required to install an Ignition Interlock Device (IID) in your vehicle.
+- IID Requirement: Depending on the circumstances of your DUI arrest and your prior record, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back